(n) Provisions, contingent liabilities and contingent assets Provisions:

 (i) Foreign currency risk management

 Foreign currency is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to change in foreign currency rates.
-Company is exposed to foreign currency risks on trade receivables, denominated in USD.
+Company is exposed to foreign currency risks on trade receivables, denominated in United States Dollar ('USD').
 Foreign exchange exposures are managed by the central treasury department in accordance with the overall policy parameters approved by the Board of Directors.
 Trade receivables are hedged by entering into forward contracts (to sell USD) with authorized banks that matches the timings of the forecasted receipts.

 (c) Liquidity risk: